Trigonal Distortion Driven Ground States in VX3 (X = Br and I): Abstract

 The preliminary V$X_3$ $L_{2,3}$ XAS measurements and RIXS measurements were obtained at the qRIXS end station, beamline 8.0.1 at the Advanced Light Source, Lawrence Berkeley National Laboratory, with a resolution of 0.3 eV \cite{chuang2022momentum}.
 High-resolution XAS and RIXS data were collected at the PEAXIS beamline at BESSY II, Germany, with a resolution of 80 meV \cite{schulz2020characterization}.

-The data were collected at four different temperatures: 14, 65, 100, and 300 K, and three different incident angles: 20, 50, and 90 degrees with respect to the sample surface.
+The data were collected at four temperatures: 14, 65, 100, and 300 K. The data reported in the main text were measured with the incident photon beam at $90^0$ relative to the sample surface, and the RIXS spectrometer at $135^0$ (backscattering geometry).
 At all experimental conditions, the x-ray photon beam was horizontally polarized to the scattering plane ($\pi$-polarization).
 The crystalline $c$-axis was aligned within the scattering plane.
-The spectrometer for RIXS was kept at 140$^0$ (back scattering geometry).
-An open-cycle cryostat with liquid nitrogen (LN$_2$) ﬂow was used to cool down the V$X_3$ samples to low temperatures.
+A closed cycled He cryostat flow was used in the low temperature RIXS measurements.